Anatomy and Physiology of Gorilla Muscles

 Thyro-hyoid muscle, Scalenes, Serratus Dorsalis dorsalis, Longiscapitis, Longus colli, External abdominal oblique, Internal abdominal oblique, Rectus abdominis, Pectoralis major, Pectoralis minor based on the position, shape and functions 1.
 In the arm, Trapezius, Serratus Dorsalis ventralis, Rhomboideus major, Rhomboideus minor, Latissimus dorsi, Supraspinatus, Infraspinatus, Teres major, Teres minor, Subscapularis, Biceps brachii, Bracchialis,

-Triceps bracchii, Anconeus are the striated muscles present.
+Triceps bracchii and Anconeus are the striated muscles present.
 In the forearm region, Pronator teres, Supinator, Extensor carpi radialis longus, Extensor carpi radialis brevis, Extensor carpi ulnaris, Extensor digitorum, Extensor polices longus, Extensor polices brevis, Extensor indicis, Flexor carpi radialis, Flexor carpi ulnaris,

-The striated muscles present in the hind limb are grouped according to position, such as gluteal muscles, crural muscles and foot muscles of foot.
+The striated muscles present in the hind limb are grouped according to position, such as gluteal muscles, crural muscles and foot muscles.
 They are Gluteus maximus, Gluteus medius, Gluteus superficialis, and piriformis muscles based on the position.
-But in Gibbons, no gluteus minimus and 3 gluteal muscles are present while in lower apes, 4 gluteal and 1 piriformis muscles are present.
+But in Gibbons, no gluteus minimus and 3 gluteal muscles are present, while in lower apes, 4 gluteal and 1 piriformis muscles are present.

 2.1.
 Muscle Types and Functions